-Heroic BSOD: Literally in this case.
+Heroic BSOD: Literally in this case (although in terms of tropes, that makes this a Heroic RROD).
 Clone Shepard actually causes her to crash and reboot by knocking the Normandy's AI core offline — with hilarious results.

 Humanity Is Infectious: In 3, EDI admits the reason she asks Shepard for a human perspective, instead of an asari, turian, quarian etc, is because she's come to self-identify herself as a human.
 It's heavily implied to be due to the influence of both Shepard and Joker.
 The fact that Liara didn't want to tell her much about asari mating rituals, while Shepard may have great patience for questions, might have helped too.